 Every idea is built on assumptions.
 Identify your key assumptions and find ways to test them quickly and cheaply before investing too much time or money.

+As a Fractional CTO, I help you validate ideas quickly and cheaply.
 Validation isn't about proving your idea is right, it's about finding out if it's wrong as quickly and cheaply as possible.
 The goal is to fail fast and learn fast.

 A Personal Reflection